 - Placement of tables and chairs on the sidewalk must conform to all federal, state and local laws and regulations.

-- Additional Resources and Information found in the DPW Order and Public Works Code.
+- Additional Resources and Information found in the Public Works Order 183,188 and Public Works Code.

 Request for Planning Code Compliance

-As part of the Café Tables & Chairs application, you are required to gain Department of City Planning (DCP) approval.
-Download the Request for Planning Code Compliance here.
-Take it to the Department of City Planning counter located at the lobby of 1660 Mission Street along with plan, and photos for Planning staff review.
-Once DCP has determined that this request is in compliance with Planning Code, DPW's Bureau of Street-Use and Mapping can then generate a Notice of Intent to Place Tables & Chairs and continue the permit process.
+As part of the café tables & chairs application, you are required to gain City Planning approval.
+Download the Request for Planning Code Compliance.
+Take it to the City Planning counter located at the lobby of 1660 Mission Street along with plan, and photos for Planning staff review.
+Once DCP has determined that this request is in compliance with Planning Code, Public Works's Bureau of Street-Use and Mapping can then generate a Notice of Intent to Place Tables & Chairs and continue the permit process.

 Placement of tables and chairs on the sidewalk must include the installation of diverters at each end to guide pedestrians away from the occupied area of the sidewalk.
 Diverters must conform to the following design guidelines:

 - Diverters must be flush with building at approximately 90 degrees.

 - Diverters must be sturdy, stable and have sufficient weight so that they cannot tip over or be blow away by the wind.

 - Diverters must be at least 30-inches high and must be solid within 24-inches of the ground.

 - Diverters must have contrasting colors so that they are distinctly visable to the visually impaired.

 - Diverters must be removable at the end of business hours.

 - Complete entire application.